info-201a-wi22/final-project-greenfoot/docs/p01-proposal.md

 ##### Questions (REMOVE LATER):

-* MAIN QUESTION: What can we learn from GHG emissions data gathered during the COVID-19 pandemic, along with the restrictions and lockdowns put in place to use in the future to effectively help bring down GHG emissions?
-Did the COVID-19 lockdowns even make a noticeable difference in GHG emissions?

-* How did COVID restrictions impact GHG emissions on a state-by-state basis? - **Tom**
-   * State policy varied during national lockdown, so this question will be able to explore if different policies across different states had a significant effect on GHG emissions.
+   United States lockdown policy varied greatly during the pandemic and we plan to explore if different policies across different states had a significant effect on GHG emissions.
 We will compare data before and after COVID was prevalent to see how the data reflected across different states over the years.

-* How did COVID restrictions worldwide affect GHG emissions? - **Ryan**
-  * The motivation behind this question is to get data from a wide range of countries.
-Figuring out the restrictions each country had during lockdown and then analyzing there GHG emission data will answer questions about how effective certain restrictions are.
-This question is important because it also takes into account the difference in cultures around the world.
-Two countries that had similar policies might have had significantly different changes in GHG emission and much of that could be a result of culture.
-This question will be addressed by analyzing data from countries across the world with varying economic levels.

-* Did COVID make any significant change in the amount of pollution, compared to 'ideal' 0 GHG emissions models?
-How much pollution was actually prevented compared to pre-pandemic models of pollution?
-  * This question mainly serves as a counter-argument to our other questions and will provide some validity to our claims.
-It will be useful to have a rough idea of how effective we can expect any ideas we come up from evaluating COVID restrictions can reasonably be.
-We will address this question by directly comparing GHG emission models with real world GHG emission data collected during the pandemic.

-* How much GHG emissions have been prevented due to shutdown of factories worldwide?
-  * COVID has closed many large industrial centers.
-It will be valuable to discover what effect their closures have had on global emissions, and can model cleaner manufacturing
+We also plan to examine worldwide covid restrictions, and the effect that those had on global emissions numbers.
+We plan to collect and analyze data from several different nations of varying geography and financial status - to ensure we take note of important factors like culture.
+Continuing on the global scale, we plan to look at specific sources of pollutants, chiefly manufacturing.
+From the data and analysis we have gathered here, we plan to examine if the COVID-19 pandemic made any significant change in the amount of pollution, and how these changes can be applied to both model and plan for a greener future.

 ###### WRITING GOES HERE: